monigiwa/simple_shell/README.md

-Creating simple shell in c
+creating readme for simple shell in c